dellsystem/dellsystem.github.io/tech.md

 ### First-person accounts

 * **[Close to the Machine](https://www.goodreads.com/book/show/486625.Close_to_the_Machine) by Ellen Ullman.**
 * **[The Boy Kings](https://www.goodreads.com/book/show/13573517-the-boy-kings) by Kate Losse.** She was an early employee at Facebook and writes about her experiences there.
-Very beautifully written.
+Beautifully written.
-* **[Chaos Monkeys](https://www.goodreads.com/book/show/28259132-chaos-monkeys) by Antonio García Martinez.** A guy who sold a company to Twitter and later worked at Facebook writes a fairly obnoxious tell-all in which excoriates everyone in the valley while bragging about his yacht.
+* **[Chaos Monkeys](https://www.goodreads.com/book/show/28259132-chaos-monkeys) by Antonio García Martinez.** A guy who sold a company to Twitter and later worked at Facebook writes a fairly obnoxious tell-all in which he excoriates everyone in the valley while bragging about his yacht.
 Worth reading for the insider account of working in the industry, but I found his criticism to be pretty toothless.
 * **[Disrupted](https://www.goodreads.com/book/show/26030703-disrupted) by Dan Lyons.** About his time at HubSpot.
 Also pretty obnoxious, sadly.
 * **[The Hard Thing About Hard Things](https://www.goodreads.com/book/show/20657434-the-hard-thing-about-hard-things) by Ben Horowitz**.
 Ben Horowitz is now a name partner at the venture capital firm Andreessen Horowitz, and I guess this book is meant to justify his present amount of wealth and power by showing us all the "hard things" he went through to get to where he is now.
 	* John Patrick Leary has written a good critique of it for The New Inquiry: [The Poverty of Entrepreneurship: The Silicon Valley Theory of History](https://thenewinquiry.com/the-poverty-of-entrepreneurship-the-silicon-valley-theory-of-history/)